Who’s That Cat?

 So very sad, but so very true: Many cats labeled “feral” were once someone’s pet and are now rightfully confused and terrified to have been abandoned or lost.
-If there are at a shelter, they’re in real danger.
+If they are at a shelter, they’re in real danger.

 These “feral” cats aren’t officially “feral,” but rather, they are “stray.”
 We also call them “community,” “free-roaming, “social” or “un-socialized” cats.
 They’re all cats and we’re here to help them.